Degenerative joint disease and aging

 Degenerative joint disease, also known as osteoarthritis, is the most commonly diagnosed form of arthritis.
 This condition, which is mainly caused by aging, involves the breakdown of cartilage between the joints, which includes the facet joints that connect the vertebrae in the spine, allowing for upper body movement.

 Degenerative joint disease and aging are so closely linked because as we age, important parts of our body dry out.
 The spine is particularly vulnerable to this effect of aging because it receives less circulation than other parts of the body, meaning that water and nutrients are scarce.

 In these conditions, the dehydrated cartilage of the facet joints can wear down, allowing adjacent vertebrae to rub together.
 This leads to joint stiffness, inflammation and possible nerve compression from arthritic bone spurs.
 Nerve compression can produce localized pain and radiating symptoms of pain, tingling, weakness and numbness in the extremities.

-Can I prevent osteoarthritis?
+Can I prevent degenerative joint disease?

 What if I’m still in pain?